microsoft/fluentui/packages/react-portal/Spec.md

 #### Event propagation

 v8 `Layer` users must explicitly use the `enableEventBubbling` behaviour, which is default in React portals.
-This is mainly due to historical reasons.
+This is mainly because `Layer` is older than `React.Portal`.
+Since synthetic event propagation was only introduced with React portals, it had to be enabled to preserve backwards compat.

 Meanwhile v0 does not allow any kind of way to disable native React event bubbling through portals, to achieve a similar effect, the user must manage this themselves.

 #### DOM insertion

 Both `Layer` and `Portal` allow insertion of portals to the same part of the DOM element.

 v8 Layer does this through a `LayerHost` which can be rendered at any part of the React tree.
 The result is a HTMLDiv element with a specific CSS class and unique Id. `Layer` will attempt to find a `LayerHost` to mount either by CSS class or user provided `hostId`.
 The default fallback is `document.body`.
 Each `Layer` will render its own `Fabric` provider.
+The `insertFirst` property supported by `Layer` was introduced in #8065 for modeless Dialogs which was achieved through `position: static` and DOM insertion order.
+The same effect can be achieved through `pointer-events: none`.

 The v0 `PortalBoxContext` stores a single HTMLDiv that is usually a child of `document.body` where all `Portal` components are rendered by default.
 The v0 `Provider` is rendered for the default portal element, where style and RTL overrides could be applied for all portals within.